moreartyjs/moreartyjs/README.md

 });
 ```

 When you create components this way, they acquire correctly defined `shouldComponentUpdate` method which uses component's binding (if any) to determine if its state was changed.
-By default state is transferred to sub-components in `binding` attribute and can be retrieved using `getBinding` method.
+By default state is transferred to sub-components in `binding` attribute and can be retrieved using `getDefaultBinding` method.

 # TodoMVC #
 To continue this introduction [TodoMVC](http://todomvc.com/) implementation based on Morearty.js will be used ([repository](https://github.com/Tvaroh/todomvc-moreartyjs), [application](https://rawgit.com/Tvaroh/todomvc-moreartyjs/master/index.html)).
 You should have some previous React knowledge to follow painlessly, only Morearty-specific parts will be described.